 Hi 5th and 6th Grade Families,

 My name is Sarah Allen, and I am your student’s English-Language Arts and Social Studies teacher!
-This is my third year as a classroom teacher at Grand Isle School and tenth year overall.
+This is my fourth year as a classroom teacher at Grand Isle School and eleventh year overall.
 Previous to being a classroom teacher, I was a paraeducator, substitute teacher and after-school director/teacher.

 I was born and raised in Southington, CT (about 20 minutes from Hartford) and spent my summers at my family’s summer place on the east shore of Isle La Motte.
 I worked at Ruthcliffe Lodge and Hero’s Welcome for many summers before working in a summer program here at Grand Isle.
 My favorite hobbies are collecting Yankee candles, decorating for holidays, reading (especially Harry Potter!), listening to all types of music, watching the Yankees, snorkeling and dancing.
 I currently live in North Hero with my husband and 9 year old son.

 I attended Castleton State and majored in history and secondary education.
 Upon graduating, I got my degree/license in ELA and middle grades education.
 I have worked with many age groups, and grades 5-9 is definitely my favorite!
 I love how students are coming into their own and challenging the world at this age.
 I also remember how hard upper-elementary/middle school can be and find that empathy goes a long way.
 The best part of my day is when I tell a cringy joke and the students actually laugh (it does happen occasionally!).
 I love building strong relationships with these students and want them to always know they can come to me.